 QU Athletic Scholarships

-Athletic scholarships, which range from $500 to full direct cost, are offered in the following sports: Men's baseball, soccer, basketball, football, tennis, volleyball, and golf; Women's basketball, soccer, softball, tennis, volleyball, and golf.
+Athletic scholarships, which range from $500 to full direct cost, are offered in the following sports: Men's baseball, soccer, basketball, football, tennis, volleyball, cross country and golf; Women's basketball, soccer, softball, tennis, volleyball, cross country and golf.
 Eligibility and amounts are determined by the coaches of the individual sports.